 Satori Seal stocks the highest quality rubber O-rings, metric O-rings, and AS568 O-rings in many popular compounds such as NBR, FKM (Viton®), Silicone, and EPDM.
 With Satori Seal’s on site Quality Control Laboratory, Satori assures you get the highest quality O-ring seals at competitive prices.
+We specialize in custom molded o rings and seals.

 What is an O-Ring?